cyb3r-luckysant/COLLECTIONS---/ABOUT---/cloud-websites.md

 <br>

-Here is a list of various cloud storage services along with key details such as free storage, privacy policies, and device compatibility.
+Here is a list of cloud storage services along with key details such as free storage, privacy policies, and device compatibility.

 | 🌍 Service | 📦 Free Storage | 🔒 Privacy | 💻 Platforms |
 |------------|---------------|------------|--------------|